HantosNorbert/Raymarching-in-Jack/README.md

 ## A Noteworthy Difference Between Jack and Python

 One final issue I have to mention specifically, is a difference between Jack and Python.
 I thought that Python integer division and Jack integer division is the same.
-But apparently they differ on negative numbers! $-47 ~ // ~ 2$ in Python is$~ -23$ (rounding down), while $-47 / 2$ in Jack it is $-24$ (rounding towards zero).
+But apparently they differ on negative numbers! $-47 ~ // ~ 2$ in Python is$-23$ (rounding down), while $-47 / 2$ in Jack it is $-24$ (rounding towards zero).
 This difference is so subtle in the raymarcher, I only discovered it by chance when the Python `sqrt()` and the Jack `sqrt()` functions mismatched ever slightly...
 Took me an hour to figure out why!

 ## Gallery